 In Moonrise Kingdom, when Sam and Suzy finally reach their safe place, away from the harsh realities of the world, they shed some clothes and do a carefree dance.
 That’s pretty much what happens with us after we have a Saltie Girl lobster roll.
 It’s good on its own, but when paired with the homemade salt and vinegar chips, the immediacy of pantsless hip circles is truly shocking.
-They’re open Wed-Sun - check their website for hours and details on ordering.
+They’re open at 11am on weekdays and 10am on the weekends - check their website for details on how to order.

 We’re not sure what it takes to be nominated for a “Best New Restaurant” award on the national level - as Summer Shack was in 2000 - but serving a great lobster roll must be a baseline requirement.
 The one at Summer Shack comes with cucumber, something we didn’t think we needed, but actually, really enjoy - just like bourbon in our Negronis.
 Visit their website to place a takeout order.
 Delivery is also available on Uber Eats.